 Chairman Harrington asked about special exceptions for instances such as a group of Girls Scouts.

-- Director Thompson stated the way it is currently set up a permit is required for overnight camping within a Town conservation area.
-Vice Chairman Rothhaus commented if section J were to be - removed, the chapter would be silent on the issue, which is how he believes it should be.
-He agreed he - 40 would not want to have to create campsite areas, etc. Councilor Albert voiced concern over the - 42 possibility of a 21-year-old obtaining a permit and inviting many people along.
-He sees it as an issue - 43 that could have to be addressed by the police and/or fire departments. - 44 - 45 Vice Chairman Rothhaus stated his support of the motion.
-He added were someone to spend the night - there, and it was an uneventful happening that did not involve law enforcement, there would be no - 47 harm.
+Director Thompson stated the way it is currently set up a permit is required for overnight camping within a Town conservation area.
+Vice Chairman Rothhaus commented if section J were to be removed, the chapter would be silent on the issue, which is how he believes it should be.
+He agreed he would not want to have to create campsite areas, etc. Councilor Albert voiced concern over the possibility of a 21-year-old obtaining a permit and inviting many people along.
+He sees it as an issue that could have to be addressed by the police and/or fire departments.

+Vice Chairman Rothhaus stated his support of the motion.
+He added were someone to spend the night there, and it was an uneventful happening that did not involve law enforcement, there would be no harm.
 Councilor Dwyer stated his support of the motion.
-He commented if the language were
+He commented if the language were removed there would be nothing stopping a group such as the Girls Scouts from coming before the Council to seek permission to camp there.

-- removed there would be nothing stopping a group such as the Girls Scouts from coming before the 1 - 2 Council to seek permission to camp there. - 3 - Director Thompson noted Section A reads: "No person shall remain, stay or loiter in or on any 4 - conservation area during the period from 1/2 hour after sunset to 1/2 hour before sunrise, except under 5 - the authorization of the Conservation Commission or its designated agents.
-This provision is not 6 - intended to preclude authorized activities from occurring outside of the prescribed times."
-It is the 7 - Conservation Commission that would have to be approached for permission.
-Councilor Dwyer 8 - remarked since Section A addresses that scenario, it is a non-issue.
-9 - 10 - Councilor Albert questioned if the area identified under §111-3B Designation of Conservation Areas, 11 - as "Parcel 4B/035, commonly known as "Riverside Drive."" is referring to the Ireland property.
-Vice 12 - Chairman Rothhaus stated his belief that is the case.
-13 - 14 - Councilor Albert spoke of the recently purchase Sklar property, and noted its absence from the list.
-15 - Director Thompson suggested inclusion of that property might be a little premature as he is aware the 16 - Commission may be coming forth with an idea to establish a steering committee to determine what 17 - will happen with that property.
-18 - 19
+Director Thompson noted Section A reads: "No person shall remain, stay or loiter in or on any conservation area during the period from 1/2 hour after sunset to 1/2 hour before sunrise, except under the authorization of the Conservation Commission or its designated agents.
+This provision is not intended to preclude authorized activities from occurring outside of the prescribed times."
+It is the Conservation Commission that would have to be approached for permission.
+Councilor Dwyer remarked since Section A addresses that scenario, it is a non-issue.

+Councilor Albert questioned if the area identified under §111-3B - Designation of Conservation Areas, as "Parcel 4B/035, commonly known as "Riverside Drive."" is referring to the Ireland property.
+Vice Chairman Rothhaus stated his belief that is the case.

+Councilor Albert spoke of the recently purchase Sklar property, and noted its absence from the list.
+Director Thompson suggested inclusion of that property might be a little premature as he is aware the Commission may be coming forth with an idea to establish a steering committee to determine what will happen with that property.

 It was noted Grater Woods and the Horse Hill Nature Preserve are also not included in the list.
-20

-- Chairman Harrington suggested the Conservation Commission evaluate the Chapter.
-21 - 22
+Chairman Harrington suggested the Conservation Commission evaluate the Chapter.

-MOTION by Councilor Boyd to table Chapter 111 23
+MOTION by Councilor Boyd to table Chapter 111

-25 ON THE QUESTION
+ON THE QUESTION

-- 26 - It was noted any additional changes could be made at the time of the Public Hearing.
-Director 27 - Thompson commented there may be other documents that have separate rules and regulations.
-It may 28 - 29 be there is a reason why some of the properties are not included in the list, e.g., because of the rules - that apply to this section.
-30
+It was noted any additional changes could be made at the time of the Public Hearing.
+Director Thompson commented there may be other documents that have separate rules and regulations.
+It may be there is a reason why some of the properties are not included in the list, e.g., because of the rules that apply to this section.

-31 MOTION WITHDRAWN
+MOTION WITHDRAWN

-MOTION made by Councilor Boyd and seconded by Councilor Rothhaus to move to a Public 33 with the Conservation Commission Chairman, consideration of acceptance of recommended 35 changes to Chapter 111 of the Merrimack Town Code pursuant to Charter Article V. MOTION 36
+MOTION made by Councilor Boyd and seconded by Councilor Rothhaus to move to a Public Hearing, with the subtraction of Item J under §111-1 and further discussion regarding §111-3 with the Conservation Commission Chairman, consideration of acceptance of recommended changes to Chapter 111 of the Merrimack Town Code pursuant to Charter Article V. MOTION CARRIED 7-0-0